+A common problem with event extraction system is the low recall.
 To address low recall, we evaluate several features aimed at improving generalisation.
-These are based on Brown clusters, Nomlex and WordNet.
+These are based on Brown clusters, Nomlex and WordNet (Miller, 1995).
 Development experiments suggest that these are complementary.
-WordNet is the strongest feature by far, improving f-score by 14 points over a classifier with all other features combined.
-Final submissions include systems trained with 5%, 10% and 15% subsampling of negative examples.
-10% performs best with precision of 66.77, recall of 42.53 and f-score of 51.97.
-The system's overall ranking is fifth.
+Word-Net is the strongest feature by far.
+Final submissions include systems trained with different generalisation features.

-Approach 2
+2 Approach